ErrorTzy/writings/notes/Logic/Sets, Logic and Computation.md

 > **Remark**: This only substitutes free variables.
 All the bounded ones are untouched  to prevent the following from happening: $A \equiv \exists y x < y$ and $t \equiv y$, then $A[t/x]$ would be $\exists y y < y$

-## Chap 7 Semantics of First-order Logic
+## Ch.7 Semantics of First-order Logic

 ### 7.2 Structures for First-order Languages